chbeu/chbeu.github.io/content/post/20230505_sbg/index.md

 ---
-title: "Warm welcome at the Paris Lodron University Salzburg "
+title: "Warm welcome at the University of Salzburg"
 subtitle: ""
-summary: "Paris Lodron University Salzburg made a news entry to announce my start."
+summary: "University of Salzburg made a news entry to announce my start."
 authors:
 #authors: [Christine Bauer]
 categories: [news]